Function approximation by neural nets in the mean-field regime: Entropic regularization and controlled McKean-Vlasov dynamics: Abstract

 \section{Abstract}

-We consider the problem of universal approximation of functions by two-layer neural nets with random weights that are ``nearly Gaussian" in the sense of Kullback--Leibler divergence.
-This problem is motivated by recent works on lazy training, where the weight updates generated by stochastic gradient descent do not move appreciably from the i.i.d.\ Gaussian initialization.
-We first consider the mean-field limit, where the finite population of neurons in the hidden layer is replaced by a continual ensemble, and show that our problem can be phrased as global minimization of a free-energy functional on the space of probability measures over the weights.
-This functional trades off the $L^2$ approximation risk against the KL divergence with respect to a centered Gaussian prior.
-We characterize the unique global minimizer and then construct a controlled nonlinear dynamics in the space of probability measures over weights that solves a McKean--Vlasov optimal control problem.
-This control problem is closely related to the Schr\"odinger bridge (or entropic optimal transport) problem, and its value is proportional to the minimum of the free energy.
-Finally, we show that SGD in the lazy training regime (which can be ensured by jointly tuning the variance of the Gaussian prior and the entropic regularization parameter) serves as a greedy approximation to the optimal McKean--Vlasov distributional dynamics and provide quantitative guarantees on the $L^2$ approximation error.
+We consider the problem of function approximation by two-layer neural nets with random weights that are ``nearly Gaussian'' in the sense of Kullback-Leibler divergence.
+Our setting is the mean-field limit, where the finite population of neurons in the hidden layer is replaced by a continuous ensemble.
+We show that the problem can be phrased as global minimization of a free energy functional on the space of (finite-length) paths over probability measures on the weights.
+This functional trades off the $L^2$ approximation risk of the terminal measure against the KL divergence of the path with respect to an isotropic Brownian motion prior.
+We characterize the unique global minimizer and examine the dynamics in the space of probability measures over weights that can achieve it.
+In particular, we show that the optimal path-space measure corresponds to the F\"ollmer drift, the solution to a McKean-Vlasov optimal control problem closely related to the classic Schr\"odinger bridge problem.
+While the F\"ollmer drift cannot in general be obtained in closed form, thus limiting its potential algorithmic utility, we illustrate the viability of the mean-field Langevin diffusion as a finite-time approximation under various conditions on entropic regularization.
+Specifically, we show that it closely tracks the F\"ollmer drift when the regularization is such that the minimizing density is log-concave.